jeromeXL/Wait-Faster-Restaurant-Management-System/README.md

 Package management is done with pip.

 When you first start, make a venv by running `python -m venv .venv` in the `/src/backend` repo.
-You can active the venv from the root of the project by running `./src/backend/.venv/Scripts/activate`.
+You can activate the venv from the root of the project by running `./src/backend/.venv/Scripts/activate`.
 (There are other forms of the scripts for windows)
 To deactivate the venv run `deactivate`

 Once in the venv, you can run `pipe install -r requirements.txt`, which will download all packages specified.